Caledonian Maritime Assets: Dual-fuel ferries

 was handed over to CalMac on 21 November 2024, and entered revenue-earning service on the Troon to Brodick route on 12 January 2025.
 As of 13 May 2025, the expected delivery date for is between April and June 2026, after numerous delays.

-LNG facilities
+Ardrossan Harbour

-At Uig and Ardrossan for the dual-fuel vessels under construction.
+It was originally planned to updgrade both Uig and Ardrossan for the dual-fuel vessels Glen Sannox and Glen Rosa.
+However following the decision to allocate both these vessels to the Arran route, only Ardrossan is now in scope for this project.
+Ardrossan harbour was taken into CMAL ownership on 18 March 2026.
+Work is expected to get underway during 2027, and take nearly 2 years, meaning the vessels will not be able to use Ardrossan until 2029.
+As such Troon will be the main mainland port for services to Arran until 2029.

 Small vessel replacement programme

 This project is to replace the oldest of the Loch class, in two phases over ten years.
 The new vessels would be more environmentally friendly and meet higher regulatory standards.

 Phase 1

 The first phase will be for the building of seven new vessels for the following routes.